-Dana Mills (Fall ’16) wrote her DPhil thesis, focusing on the relationship between dance and politics at Oxford, where she teaches political theory and feminist political theory.
+Dana Mills (CBA ’16) wrote her DPhil thesis, focusing on the relationship between dance and politics at Oxford, where she teaches political theory and feminist political theory.
 Her first book Dance and Politics: Moving beyond Boundaries is out in November with Manchester University Press.
 She has held research fellowships in Northwestern Classics Faculty and Jacob’s Pillow Dance Festival.
 She is a Visiting Scholar at the Hannah Arendt Centre at Bard College in 2017.
 Mills also campaigns widely on human rights and feminist issues.

 Ballet on the margins: ballet in fragile states